eluzix/claritus-website/content/lp2/investment-tracker.md

 assetsTitle: All Your Investments in One Place

-assetsText: Claritus helps you track ALL of your assets & investments in one place!
+assetsText: Claritus investment tracker helps you track ALL of your assets & investments in one place!
 See your holdings clearly and easily, without spreadsheets or needing a finance degree!

 assetsImgFullHd: /images/assets-bg-fullhd.png
 assetsImgDesktop: /images/assets-bg-desktop.png